 How do I come down and get signed up after I purchase my ticket online?

-Once you have purchased your ticket online, you will need to come down to the marina to sign our waiver and get your stamp.
+Once you have purchased your ticket online, you will need to come down to the marina to sign our waiver and receive your stamp.

-PLEASE ARRIVE EARLY TO DO THIS, as with all the new rules and regulations this will take longer than it did in previous years.
-Once you have received your stamp, we will ask you to come back down to the marina 15-30mins before your time slot to get lifejackets on and get ready for the shuttle tube.
+PLEASE ARRIVE EARLY IN ORDER TO DO THIS (at least 45 mins), as with all the new rules and regulations, this will take longer than it has in previous years.
+Once you have received your stamp, we will ask you to come back down to the marina 30 mins before your time slot to get fitted for a lifejacket and get ready for the shuttle tube.

-This year with physical distancing we will be offering more shuttle tubes that are bigger to provide maximum space so people can physical distance.
+This year with physical distancing, we will be offering more shuttle tubes that are larger in order to provide maximum space, so people can physically distance themselves from others.

 How do we get to and from the waterpark?

-We provide a shuttle to the waterpark from the HWS marina.
+We provide a shuttle to the waterpark from the main beach.
 When the 2-hour duration period ends or when someone is finished, we are shuttling all patrons back to the main beach for drop off.
-This is to keep the dock under the set guidelines that the province is recommending.
+We do this in order to keep the dock under the set guidelines that the province is recommending.

-What we at Harrison Watersports are doing to keep you safe?
+What Harrison Watersports is doing in order to keep you safe?